VinayakG2002/Fundamentals_of_MLOps_-20D070088-/Week 1/Assignment1.md

 MLOps, on the other hand, pays attention to the managing training and testing data that is needed to create ML models effectively.
 It focuses on the ML operationalization pipeline.
 It’s a way to manage and streamline the building, deployment and maintenance of algorithms.
 MLOps bridges the gap between model building and deployment.

-MLOps or AIOps both have are done to achieve the same end goal; i.e. business automation.
+MLOps or AIOps both are done to achieve the same end goal; i.e. business automation.

 2. ***Interpretable Machine Learning*** is another concept that has attracted lot of attention recently & is promoted by most of the MLOps frameworks.
 Explain what it means for a linear regression model to be interpretable.
 You may find [this resource](https://christophm.github.io/interpretable-ml-book/) useful.